IndrekHaav/wgmon-edgeos/README.md

 ![Screenshot](https://raw.githubusercontent.com/IndrekHaav/wgmon-edgeos/main/screenshot.png)

-> **Note:** The script currently assumes that the WireGuard interface is `wg0`.
-If yours is different, then change it in the script.
-I might improve the script in the future to take the interface name as a command line argument.
+> **Note:** The script by default shows all configured WireGuard interfaces and their peers.
+To show a single interface, add its name as a command line argument, e.g. `./wgmon.sh wg0`.

 ## Advanced usage